HOA Violation Resource Library

 What if the HOA is enforcing rules selectively?

-Selective enforcement is a valid defense.
-Document similar violations at other properties that weren't cited and raise this in your appeal.
+Selective enforcement is a valid legal defense.
+Document similar violations at other properties that weren't cited with photos and dates.
+If you can prove the HOA enforces rules inconsistently, your violation may be dismissed.
+Courts have ruled against HOAs for discriminatory enforcement.

 Need Personalized Help with Your Violation?